 To investigate this possibility we conducted a third experiment (Figure 3A).
 Stage 2 states were arranged in a 2×2 design crossing color (red versus blue) and shape (circle versus square), with a fifth state that differed on both dimensions (a green triangle).
 Each trial was defined as a “color trial” or “shape trial”, with the trial type dictating the deterministic transitions to drifting rewards.
 Thus, three reward distributions were accessible on color trials, while three independent reward distributions were accessible on shape trials.
 Across trial types, each Stage 1 option was equally statistically associated to two other Stage 1 options: One by virtue of a shared Stage 2 color, and another by virtue of a Stage 2 shape.
 A model invoking associative pairings would predict equal transfer of reward history from any Stage 1 choice (e.g., A) to two other Stage 1 choices (e.g., B and C).
 Within a trial type, however, only a single Stage 2 dimension was goal relevant.
 A model-free influence on goal selection therefore predicts that reward history will influence the choice of goal-congruent options only for identical trial types: The reinforcement of a color goal would only influence color trials, and likewise for shape goals and shape trials.
 Our findings confirm this prediction.
-Following trials on which participants experienced a low probability transition to the green triangle state, they were more likely to choose the congruent goal Stage 1 option on the subsequent trial following reward (52%) compared with punishment (47%) t(178)=-2.3, p<.025.
-For incongruent goal trials, however, the effect trended in the opposite direction (positive: 48%; negative: 51%) t(178)=1.4, p<.15 (Figure 3B).
+Following trials on which participants experienced a low probability transition to the green triangle state, they were more likely to choose the congruent goal Stage 1 option on the subsequent trial following reward (77%,SEM=1.2%) compared with punishment (73%,SEM=1.3%) t(386)=-3.3, p<.001.
+For incongruent goal trials, however, the effect was insignificant (positive: 49%,SEM=1.5%; negative: 48%,SEM=1.6%) t(360)=-.67, p=.51 (Figure 3B).

 In sum, we find that goal selection is partially determined by model-free value representations derived from reward history.
 These goals are subsequently used during model-based planning according to an internally represented causal model of the task structure.
 Although our proposal depends upon the conceptual distinction between habitual (model-free) and goal-directed (model-based) behavioral control, it also posits a deep integration of these processes.
-This affords an explanation for empirical phenomena that the blend canonical features of each process.
+This affords an explanation for empirical phenomena that blend canonical features of each process.
 For instance, many studies find that contextual cues can trigger goal pursuit outside of conscious awareness3, consistent with the operation of stimulus-response habits in the process of goal selection.
 There are also circumstances where goal-directed planning may be intrusive, such as insert here.
 Finally, it is commonly observed in educational settings that the execution of controlled cognitive processes improves with practice—in other words, that learning complex tasks requires the incremental acquisition of appropriate habits of thought [C].
 It is widely recognized that human performance on such tasks involves hierarchically organized sets of goals and subgoals17,23.
 Proficient performance may thus entail the gradual acquisition of habitual subgoal selection given the contextual state of a superordinate goal [C].

 1 Dolan, R. J. & Dayan, P. Goals and habits in the brain.
 Neuron 80, 312-325 (2013).